JoonasKulmala/Salt-My-Ubuntu/README.md

     $ sudo systemctl restart salt-minion

 Your salt minion is now ready, provided its salt master is configured properly.
+Salt Master must accept the new minion:

+    # -A accepts all pending keys
+    $ sudo salt-key